Eighonet/parking-research/README.md

 ```

 The trainig script is setup to log information to [Comet](comet.com).
-The training script looks for a api.key file containing a key that you can obtain in your user settings after registering.
+The training script looks for an `pi.key`` file containing a key that you can obtain in your user settings after registering.

 # Training
-Create a `dataset` directory containing the datasets in the same location as the training script.
-Add a `api.key` file containing your come API key.
+Create a `datasets` directory containing the datasets in the same location as the training script.
+Add an `api.key` file containing your comet API key next to your `datasets` folder.
 Then run the script and follow to onscreen prompts:
 ```bash
 python train.py
 ```
 For an average size dataset you can use the default values for learning speed, batch size and number of epochs.
 Always check the validation batch progress to make sure that the model is not overfitting!

-Every model training is run with a different seed for the random number generator, this will make it so that no model is the same.
-To get rid of this, set a permanent seed in the setting dictionar instead of the one geneerated from a current time:
+Every training is run with a different seed for the random number generator, this will make it so that no model is the same.
+To get rid of this, set a permanent seed in the setting dictionary instead of the one geneerated from a current time:
 ```python
 settings = {
     "batch_size" : int(answers["batch"]),